- The new NEA Discount Tickets Program offers reduced-cost tickets to theme parks, theaters and more.

-4. Get the government rate on hotel rooms.
+4. Get the government rate on hotel rooms

-5. Stay with fellow educators.
+5. Stay with fellow educators

 More than just a home swap site for teachers all over the world, Teacher Tourist offers additional useful services, including hosting, guide, and home and pet sitting.
 Mini swaps are also available for those traveling spontaneously, or vacationing nearby or for shorter duration.
 Teachers in this community are guided by a code of etiquette that aims to keep all members safe and respected, and transactions smooth and successful.

-6. Explore museums for free.
+6. Explore museums and attractions for free

 Note that in many cases you must complete an online request form well in advance of your visit and provide specified identification.
-Check out this list of free museums and other attractions throughout the country.
+Check out our list of free museums and other attractions throughout the country.

-7. Get souvenir discounts at national parks.
+7. Get souvenir discounts at national parks

-8. Just ask.
+8. Just ask